 For Ripple, ROWE came about because we were always looking for Work Utopia.
 We wanted people to be thrilled to do their work and leave at the end of the day with a sense of fulfillment, connectedness, and engagement.
 We had implemented many, many different things to try to create that Work Utopia and things were going okay.
 We managed with mixed levels of success.

 As we grew, we put some policies into place, tried some new rules.
-Over performers on my team continued to do well, but we kept creating more and more rules for the under performers.
+Over performers on the team continued to do well, but we kept creating more and more rules for the under performers.
 Rules such as when to get to work, what constituted work, when to leave for the day.
 Productivity didn’t increase because of these rules and structures.
 It dropped.
 We were soon longing for the days where we didn’t need all this constricting structure.

-Our team read Why Work Sucks, that was the eureka moment.
+When our team read Why Work Sucks, that was the eureka moment.
 We realized that everything we were trying to do to make our business run better was actually making work harder and less productive.
 The way that the traditional workplace was built assumed that there would be some great people, a bunch of good ones, and a chunk of poor performers that would need to be constantly managed.
 That needed to change.

 The best team members don’t need to be micromanaged, they need tools and goals.
 And to attract the best team members, We needed the best work environment.
 An environment where the team could work remotely, have unlimited vacation, and not have to ask for permission every time they needed to run to an appointment.
-A workplace that cared about results, not presenteeism.
+A workplace that cared about results, not presentee-ism.

 We originally decided to try ROWE out for three months; we’re still doing it 15 years later.
 The results have been all we could have hoped for.
 Our productivity and profitability has skyrocketed.
 We do the same amount of work (and more) with 60% of the headcount.
 Our team is empowered and held accountable; team members are either getting results or they’re not.
 It may not be a Work Utopia (yet), but it’s a hell of a lot closer.